janardhananvm/JanaDSA/README.md

 # JanaDSA
-consists of Java Program on Data Structures
+Consists of Java Program on Data Structures